 Most students take these three core classes in the first semester.
 Students with a prior background in probability and inference should take the half-semester versions of Probability and Inference.
 Core courses cannot be waived regardless of prior background.

-In addition to the three core courses above, one capstone course is required, although students are welcome to take both capstone courses, if desired.
+In addition to the three core courses above, one capstone course is required.
+Students are welcome to take both capstone courses, if desired.
 In that case, one would count as a capstone, the other as an approved elective.

 CAPSTONE COURSE OPTIONS: